From the Quiz Stage to Engineering Dreams: Samantha Ghartey Reflects on Her NSMQ Journey

 "The NSMQ taught me time management, perseverance and grit.
 It teaches you teamwork and how to stay focused regardless of the distractions around.
 I know how to manage my time well now," she stated.

-Beyond the classroom, Samantha enjoyed playing the drums and reading literature.
+Beyond the classroom, Samantha enjoyed playing the drums and reading novels.
 She admitted she was not initially a serious student, but participating in the NSMQ changed her perspective.

 "It helped me enjoy learning and taught me how to work under pressure.
-It also helped me with group projects at university because of the teamwork I experienced during the competition."
-She disclosed.
+It also helped me with group projects at the university because of the teamwork I experienced during the competition," She disclosed.

 Looking ahead, Samantha revealed her desire to set up a business with like-minded individuals in the fields of electrical and mechanical engineering.
 She does not see herself in a traditional nine-to-five role.
 She also expressed a strong desire to return to Ghana after her studies.